rafaelfolco/test-project/README.md

 Pull test-project from GitHub.

 ### Build
+Compile the source code.
-Build using steps defined in buildspec.yml.
+On AWS CodeBuild, build the source using steps defined in buildspec.yml.

 ### Test
-Run unit tests.
+Run unit/functional/integration tests.
 Automated checks can accelerate code development process.
 Reviews can be done when these syntax/linters/basic-code-checks pass so we don't waste developers' time.

 ### Deploy
 Deploy the code in the cloud.
+Deployment stage is critical as it ensures the stack is elastic, that is, it can expand and shrink its instances.
+In a very dynamic environment, deploy stage can verify that the stack scales up/down due to transaction load peaks.
+For database instances running on RDS, for instance, one can verify how database can scale vertically and horizontally in the cloud:
+* Vertically: Adding more resources to the RDS instance
+* Horizontally: Adding more replicas w/ Load Balancer that syncs up with the master instance.
+On AWS CodeDeploy, deploy the code using steps defined in appspec.yml.

 ## Pipelines
+A typical CI/CD design has the following pipelines:
 - [x] Check: Before code gets merged (e.g. pull requests)
 - [x] Gate: After code is merged

+### Check
+Ensure the code builds and tests run against submitted/proposed changes before actually merging the code.

+### Gate
+Ensure the merged change doesn't break anything.
+It's not so unusual to developers having to revert merged changes even after running all CI tests.
+Integration tests help to mitigate this issue.

 ## Implementation Proof-Of-Concept (PoC)
+To demonstrate a full CI/CD pipeline implementation, an AWS CodePipeline has been created.
+The creation steps are not described in this document and can be easily found at the AWS documentation online.
 The CI/CD PoC was implemented using the following components:
 - [x] AWS Codepipeline
 - [x] AWS CodeBuild